Belphe13/CineML-Perfect-Human/README.md

 ## Digital-to-Analog Conversion
 Since the film remake with GAN still remains dream-like and film-like qualities, and has gone through processes from shooting directly in the set with 16mm film camera, being converted into digital file and uploaded on YouTube, to being downloaded and taken half of the frames as dataset, and training with GAN.
 Yet as digitalization becomes inevitably prevailing for longer preservation, I wonder if there is a digiatl-to-analog conversion to make artifacts that was originally computer-generated, and at the same time, it blurs general ideas that film captures the reality and how light leaves traces on chemicals.
 I intend to challenge these perceptions by transfering the digital video onto transparent film that can be projected with a 16mm film proojector.

+## Why Print?
+What is a film?
+Is it a roll of filmstrips or a video found online?

+Over the course of decades ever since the release of the original film, there have been several iterations of the remake, either by the director Leth himself, or various filmmakers with different intentions.

+This process is challenging the authentication of a transitional way of seeing (film and projector), what you see might not be real even if it's from film.

 ### Research Process
 Research...